aurictest/auric-finance/README.md

 **Distribution.** After the original 30,000,000 get minted, the owner will create a Uniswap pool.
 It will deposit 44% of all tokens to the pool, matched with Ether.
-The owner then intends to buy 50% of these tokens back at the market price.
 The remaining 56% will be distributed into reward pool escrows.
 The owner will deploy all the reward pools, their escrows, and placeholder tokens.
 The owner will then transfer AUSC tokens to the escrows (giving the AUSC-ETH a 3x multiplier), load the pools with the placeholder tokens, and notify to the pools to activate the reward distribution.

-A secondary reward pool will be deployed separately.
-The pool will have a distribution interval 14 days, and will launch 14 days after the original pools finish distributing.
+A secondary rewards pool will be deployed separately.
+The pool will have a distribution interval of 14 days, and will launch 14 days after the original pools finish distributing.

 The governance needs to be set for all escrows.
 The governance will be the timelock, ensuring that the recipients of the endowments can be changed.